Being able to work from home is a privilege that many of us may be taking for granted.

 Because of the pandemic, a number of workers in client-reliant industries, particularly the travel industry, have either been laid off or had their hours substantially minimized.

-While it may be easy to default to feeling discouraged, upset, or angry, Canadian comedian Wes Barker and his wife, Kristen Gillett, a flight attendant for WestJet, decided to find some humour in an otherwise disappointing situation.
+While it may be easy to default to feeling discouraged, upset, or angry, Canadian comedian Wes Barker and his wife, Kristen Gillett, a flight attendant for WestJet, decided to find some humor in an otherwise disappointing situation.

 The couple posted a hilarious video in which viewers can see what it would be like for a flight attendant to work from home.